Shubh-Pawar007/SimpleStore/README.md

 This was our group project for Hackathon event at Masai School.
 Our mian objective was to build a website which will be solution for various range of retail stores like from small shops to big retail stores.
-We have completed this project in 3 days by using ReactJS, Redux, Javascript, HTML, CSS.
+We have completed this project in 3 days by using ReactJS, Redux, Javascript, ChakraUI, HTML and CSS.

 - [Click here](https://simple-store-project-hackathon.netlify.app/) to see preview of our project.